knowthelist/ftui/README.md

 Input binding
 --------
+- Property binding:

-bind a FHEM reading to a attribute.
-Changes of the reading changes the attribute
+bind a FHEM reading to a property of an element.
+Changes of the reading changes the property

 ```html
 <ftui-label get-color="dummy1:color">demo</ftui-label>